 Description: This book brings to light a slightly different way of teaching the reader how to ID hawks.
 Full color photographs are included showing hawks at many angles in different plumages but rich text provided by Ligouri and Sullivan is well-received and well-written.
 There is also a nice “quiz” feature in this book which better challenges the reader.

 Searching the internet for hawk watching resources seems endless.
-There are sites for helping with hawk identification, social sites for sharing stories and photos, etc. There are some I use and recommend more than others so I’ve compiled a short list of some of the best out there to give everyone more options of learning.
+There are sites for helping with raptor identification, social sites for sharing stories and photos, etc. There are some I use and recommend more than others so I’ve compiled a short list of some of the best out there to give everyone more options of learning.
 Remember, these resources are great but nothing beats getting out there and actually doing it.

 Authors: HWI staff, including Jerry Ligouri